 It’s always a good practice to check the last crawl date on the sitemap in the Google Search Console.

-When you’ll click on the
+When you click on

 If the last crawl is not after you’ve published the post – then Google might not have seen the updated Sitemap yet.
-You need to be patient and just wait for Google to crawl the post.
+You need to be patient and just wait for Google to crawl the sitemap.